camsteffen/myrustfmt/rustfmt differences.md

   This formatter always puts all fields on separate lines if the struct does not fit on one line.
 * Large expressions in an index operator are broken into a separate line
 * Large expressions in parentheses are broken into a separate line
+* A match arm with a guard on a separate line may have its body on one line without a block

 Chains
 * Chains may include index operators